Iconic photos of a changing city, and commentary on our Collections & Exhibitions from the crew at MCNY.org

 Secret, forgotten, and out of commission subway tunnels and stations have always been intriguing to me, and I assume, (though perhaps incorrectly), for most New Yorkers.
 Therefore, many of you may already know this is a reference to the pneumatic underground railway conceived by Alfred Ely Beach, in 1869, in response to the ever growing traffic and congestion on New York City streets, especially Broadway.
 Beach’s underground railway ran just the length of one block under Broadway, between Warren to Murray Streets.

-The rail line was built primarily as a demonstration of how such a system could work, and employed a 48-ton fan to “blow” the train down the tracks.
-When the train reached the end of the line at Murray Street, the baffles on the fan were reversed, drawing the train car back toward Warren Street.
+The rail line was built primarily as a demonstration of how such a system could work, and employed a 48-ton blower to move the train down the tracks.
+When the train reached the end of the line at Murray Street, the baffles on the blower were reversed, drawing the train car back toward Warren Street.

 The entrance to the station was through the Devlin Stores, in what was later known as the Rogers, Peet & Co building.
 The station and passenger car were both very elegant, with mirrors, fountains, and saloons for ladies and gentlemen in the station; and the car featured comfortable, upholstered seats for 22 people.
 When the number of riders exceeded 22 people, a large platform car with a wooden sail at one end was used instead, where passengers sat upon comfortable settees, which accommodated up to 30 passengers.